ashutoshpandey1490/hitman-cli/README.md

 - Input validation is performed at each level.

 ## To generate the jar
-- mvn clean package
+- mvn clean package (You must have maven installed)

+## If you don't have maven installed, Don't worry.
+Use below commands
+- Unix users: ./mvnw clean package
+- Windows users: mvnw.cmd clean package

 ## To run the app in terminal.
 - java -Dcolored=false -jar target/hitman-cli-1.0-SNAPSHOT-jar-with-dependencies.jar

 ## To get colorful fonts
 - Directly run the main class in 'IntelliJ'.
-(They have support for ascii fonts)
+(They have support for ascii color codes)